 Some work accidents should also be reported to the Health and Safety Executive (HSE), including fatal accidents and accidents leading to an absence of seven consecutive working days.

-3. Collect evidence
+3. Collect evidence from the workplace

 When you are able, you should try to collect evidence relating to the accident.
 This might mean photographing the area in which the incident took place.
 Or, it could mean getting the names and contact details of witnesses who saw the accident happen.
 If you have been worried about the safety of your workplace for some time, you might even have old emails that show you raised concerns, but no action was taken.

 Because memories can fade, it is a good idea to write down exactly what happened before, during and after the accident.
 You can rely on this account later, should you be asked to recollect what happened.
+To aid your workplace accident compensation claim take statements from and of your work colleagues that witnessed the accident at work.

 If you have incurred any financial losses because of your injuries (or you continue to incur losses), you should also keep any evidence that proves these losses.
 This includes receipts and payslips.